-- User can access data from the database without knowing the structure of the database table.
+- The user can access data from the database without knowing the structure of the database table.

 Limitations for SQL database

-Scalability: Users have to scale relational database on powerful servers that are expensive and difficult to handle.
-To scale relational database it has to be distributed on to multiple servers.
-Handling tables across different servers is a chaos.
+Scalability: Users have to scale relational databases on powerful servers that are expensive and difficult to handle.
+To scale a relational database it has to be distributed on multiple servers.
+Handling tables across different servers is chaos.

 Complexity: In SQL server’s data has to fit into tables anyhow.
-If your data doesn’t fit into tables, then you need to design your database structure that will be complex and again difficult to handle.
+If your data doesn’t fit into tables, you need to design your database structure that will be complex and, again, difficult to handle.

-In the past few years, the”one size fits all“-thinking concerning data stores has been questioned by both, Science and web companies, which has lead to the emergence of a great variety of alternative databases.
-The movement as well as the new datastores is commonly subsumed under the term NoSQL.
+In the past few years, the ”one size fits all“ – thinking concerning data stores has been questioned by both Science and web companies, which has led to the emergence of a great variety of alternative databases.
+The movement and the new datastores are commonly subsumed under the term NoSQL.

-The basic quality of NoSQL is that, it may not require fixed table schemas, usually avoid join operations, and typically scale horizontally.
-Academic researchers typically refer to these databases as structured storage, a term that includes classic relational databases as a subset.
+The basic quality of NoSQL is that it may not require fixed table schemas, usually avoid join operations, and typically scale horizontally.
+Academic researchers typically refer to these databases as structured storage, which includes classic relational databases as a subset.

-NoSQL database also trades off “ACID” (atomicity, consistency, isolation and durability).
+NoSQL database also trades off “ACID” (atomicity, consistency, isolation, and durability).
 NoSQL databases, to varying degrees, even allow for the schema of data to differ from record to record.
-If there doesn’t exist schema or a table in NoSQL, then how do you visualize the database structure?
-Well here is the answer
+If there doesn’t exist a schema or a table in NoSQL, then how do you visualize the database structure?
+Well, here is the answer

 Auto elasticity: NoSQL automatically spreads your data onto multiple servers without requiring application assistance.
 Servers can be added or removed from the data layer without application downtime.

-Integrated caching: In order to increase data through and increase the performance advance NoSQL techniques cache data in system memory.
-This is in contrast to SQL database where this has to be done using separate infrastructure.
+Integrated caching: In order to increase data through and increase performance, advanced NoSQL techniques cache data in system memory.
+This is in contrast to SQL database, which has to be done using a separate infrastructure.